ElArkk/jax-unirep/paper/paper.md

 (`lax.scan`, `vmap`, and `jit`) to convert loops into fast, vectorized operations on tensors.
 This had a pleasant effect of helping us write more performant code.
 We were also forced to reason clearly about the semantic meaning of our tensor dimensions, to make sure that vecotrization happened over the correct axes.
-We commented at every tensor operation step how the shapes of our input(s) and output(s) should look like, e.g.:
+We commented at every tensor operation step how the shapes of our input(s) and output(s) should look like.
+One example from our source:

 ```python
 # layers.py